michaelkurihara/michaelkurihara.github.io/essays/style.md

 [<img class="ui large right floated rounded image" src="https://imgs.xkcd.com/comics/good_code.png">](https://xkcd.com/844/)

-The vitrue is of style is that it gives a place to start.
-As already noted, style changes.
-As it should.
-Style nonetheless gives us a place to start.
+The beauty of style is that it gives us a good place to start.
+As noted styles and "best practices" will change as programming and the change in tandem.
+One cannot help but wonder with the development of AI that can write programs, how will that effect the way we code.
-The greatest irony is that we now have AI that can write other AI programs, and one cannot help but wonder if the machines will beat us to the puch.